 It’s a yearly tradition for me to share my top 10 Minnesota State Fair foods.
 I love to compile this list, simply because I love the Fair.
 During the Fair’s 12 day run, I am usually there 10 or 11 days.
 I end up eating a lot.

 Now, this list doesn’t have cookies or Pronto pups.
 These are a bit more off the beaten path, and to be honest, they are all better than paying $17 for a bucket of cookies that get cold fast.
+However, if you are a Minnesota State Fair newbie, you should check out this list of State Fair foods everyone should eat.

 1. Wild Rice Cheeseburger

-There’s no doubt about making the Wild Rice Cheeseburger my number one State Fair food for the third year in a row.
-It’s not a wild rice patty, instead, it’s hamburger mixed with wild rice to make a delightful, juicy burger.
+There’s no doubt making the Wild Rice Cheeseburger my number one State Fair food for the third year in a row.
+It’s not a wild rice patty, but instead, it’s hamburger mixed with wild rice to make a delightful, juicy burger.
 It has the perfect amount of grease.
 Make sure to get it with cheese and onion.
 Before you buy, check the Blue Ribbon Bargain Book.
 They usually have a coupon to save you a dollar.

 Where: Wild Rice Specialties, Food Building